 Having discussed the differences between the two players, it is now more meaningful for students to calculate the mean absolute deviation for each player.
 Terry’s mean absolute deviation is 0.5; in fact, all of Terry’s scores are exactly 0.5 away from the mean and median.
 The mean absolute deviation of Chris’s scores is 3.75.
 These scores are further away from the mean and median.
 Lower mean absolute deviations (closer to zero) indicate less variation, while higher mean absolute deviations show more variation.

 I hope this post has helped you know how to strengthen your students understanding of mean absolute deviation—or even your own understanding.
-Download this activity to use with your students or for a professional development session.
+Download the Variability in Basketball Activity to use with your middle school students or for a professional development session.
 It includes the above example, guiding questions, sample responses, and the calculations for the mean absolute deviation for both players.

 Also please note that the names used for for this activity are gender neutral.
 Chris and Terry could be male or female.
 If you are interested in addressing students’ assumptions about gender, listen carefully for their use of pronouns (he/she) as they discuss this activity.